TimBest/travel-blog/_posts/_drafts/2022-07-03-serengeti-safari-experience.md

 ## Elements of the Serengeti
 When I think about the Serengeti, several components come to mind:
-  • The amazing animals - covered in [link to post]
+- The amazing animals, discussed in [the animals and place post](/2022/06/28/serengeti-animals-place.html)
-  • Brilliant sunrises and sunsets along the flat plains
+- Brilliant sunrises and sunsets along the flat plains
-  • The clear night sky filled with millions of stars
+- The clear night sky filled with millions of stars
-  • Our unique stays between hotels and tented lodges ○ Lobo Lodge
+- Our unique stays between hotels and tented lodges
+  - Lobo Lodge
-    ○ Osupoko Tented Lodge
+  - Osupoko Tented Lodge
-    ○ Seronera Lodge
+  - Seronera Lodge
-  • Multi-course meals and packed lunches prepared by our hotels
+- Multi-course meals and packed lunches that were prepared by our hotels
+- Managing our downtime to recharge
-  • The colonial and hunting history of the park
+- The colonial and hunting history of the park

 ## The Land of Sunrises and Sunsets